Tooth Extractions at Cunning Dental Group, CA:

 Damage

 There are several treatment options available for a decaying tooth, but sometimes the decay is so extensive that it becomes unsalvageable.
-A severely broken or cracked tooth is often considered damaged, and we may opt to extract them.
+A severely broken or cracked tooth is often considered damaged, and we may opt to extract it.

 Tooth Infection